Project Structure

 Folder pages vs flat-file pages

-Flat-file pages (01.about.md directly inside the parent folder) are a lighter alternative for simple leaf pages with no media or children.
-The numeric prefix works identically for ordering.
-When both a folder and a flat file produce the same route, the folder wins.
+Flat-file pages (01.about.md directly in the parent folder, or articles/my-article.md in a plain folder) serve without a trailing slash (/about or /articles/my-article).
+They are a lighter alternative for simple leaf pages with no media or children.

 Ordering without filename prefixes